Sui by Example

 • [dependencies] - specifies dependencies of the project

-• [addresses] - address aliases (eg @me will be treated as a 0x0 address)
+• [addresses] - address aliases (eg @examples will be treated as a 0x0 address)

 [package]